jiho-98/cse15l-lab-reports/lab_report_3/lab_report_3.md

 ./technical/plos/pmed.0020278.txt
 ./technical/plos/pmed.0020281.txt
 ```
-* `find . -type f`: This command will find all files (not directories) in the current directory and its subdirectories recursively, if you want to see only the files in the current directory you can easily check it with this command
+* `find . -type f`: This command will find all files (not directories) in the current directory and its subdirectories recursively, if you want to see only the files in the current directory you can easily check it with this command, which is useful for finding total amount of files
 * [citation](https://recipes4dev.tistory.com/156)
 ---
 3. `-size`: The -size option in the find command is used to search for files based on their size.
 It allows you to search for files that are of a specific size or within a range of sizes.